French immigration to Cuba: Demography

 The number of Cubans of French ancestry remains unknown.
 In some historical works, the number of French emigrants to Cuba is reported to be over 60,000 during the Haitian Revolution.
 In those days the total population of Cuba was less than 1,000,0000 and the proportion of whites to blacks was about 50% whites and 50% blacks.
 This meant that 10–12% of whites were French refugees.
 On 1 May 2012, the number of registered residents in the French Consulate record was 534, two thirds of them residing in Havana.
 They were primarily officials of the French Embassy, the Alliance Française and their families, and French expatriates working for French companies operating in Cuba and their families.

+Cuban people of French Descent

+There hasn't been a specific study to resolve this question, but around 1-1.5 million Cubans have at least one French ancestor.
+This is considering the history of Cuba and the waves of colonial and republican-era migration.
+The most significant settlement regions are the provinces of Cienfuegos and Holguín.